-Synchronoss Technologies, Inc. (the "Company" or "Synchronoss") is a leading provider of transaction management, cloud enablement and mobile connectivity services that enable a simple, seamless, on-demand channel for communications service providers (CSPs) and their customers.
-Synchronoss ensures that CSPs, cable operators/multi-services operators (MSOs), original equipment manufacturers (OEMs) with embedded connectivity (e.g. smartphones, laptops, netbooks and mobile internet devices, among others), e-Tailers/retailers and other customers accelerate and monetize their go-to-market strategies for connected devices.
-This includes automating subscriber activation, order management and service provisioning from any channel (e.g., e-commerce, telesales, enterprise, indirect and other retail outlets, etc.) to any communication service (e.g., wireless(2G, 3G, 4G), high speed access, local access, IPTV, cable, satellite TV, etc.) across any connected device type and content transfer.
+Synchronoss Technologies, Inc. (the "Company" or "Synchronoss") is a leading provider of transaction management, cloud enablement and mobile connectivity solutions that enable a simple, seamless, on-demand channel for communications service providers (CSPs) and their customers.
+Synchronoss ensures that CSPs, cable operators/multi-services operators (MSOs), original equipment manufacturers (OEMs) with embedded connectivity (e.g. smartphones, laptops, tablets and connected mobile devices, among others), e-Tailers/retailers and other customers accelerate and monetize their go-to-market strategies for connected devices and services.
+This includes automating subscriber activation, order management and service provisioning from any channel (e.g., ecommerce, telesales, enterprise, indirect and other retail outlets, etc.) to any communication service (e.g., wireless(2G, 3G, 4G), high speed access, local access, IPTV, cable, satellite TV, etc.) across any connected device type and content transfer.
 The Company's ConvergenceNow[®], ConvergenceNow[®] Plus^{+TM} and InterconnectNowTM platforms provide end-to-end seamless integration between customer-facing channels/applications, communication services, or devices and "back-office" infrastructure-related systems and processes.
-The Company's customers rely on the Company's solutions and technology to automate the process of activation and content management for their customers' devices while delivering additional communication services.
+The Company's customers rely on the Company's solutions and technology to automate the process of activation, connectivity and content management for their customers' devices while delivering additional communication services.
 Synchronoss has designed its platforms to be flexible and scalable to enable multiple converged communication services to be managed across multiple distribution channels, including e-commerce, telesales, customer stores, indirect, and other retail outlets, etc., allowing the Company to meet the rapidly changing and converging services and connected devices offered by its customers.
-The Company enables its customers to acquire, retain and service subscribers quickly, reliably and cost-effectively by simplifying the processes associated with managing the
+The Company enables its customers to acquire, retain and service subscribers as well as enable new and profitable revenue streams quickly, reliably and cost-effectively by simplifying the processes associated with managing the customer experience for connecting, activating and synchronizing connected devices and services through the use of its platforms.